prometheusresearch-archive/react-forms/docs/index.rst

 makes reasoning about form values easy and allows to hook into any aspect of form value lifecycle.

-Besides that React Forms provides strong **immutability** guarantees so that such complex features like undo/redo are easy to implement.
+Besides that React Forms provides strong **immutability** guarantees (through the usage of Immutable.js_ library) so that such complex features like undo/redo are easy to implement.

 Now if you are ready to try, there's a :doc:`getting-started` page.